-Completion of Demolition Works and Repaired Purchased Home Final Inspection DemolitionRepairatWorksandPurchasedRepairedHomePurchased(Including anyHomeFinalRetainage Inspection shall be requested upon: Correction of all punch-list items by the Construction Manager for repairs at the purchased property.
-Completing all demolition and abatement work for the project as established in the Work Order.
+Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Completion of Demolition Works and Final Inspection 100% of Work Order Value for Demolition of Hurricane- Damaged Home Completing all demolition and abatement work for the project as established in the Work Order.
 Having met all environmental and other permits closing for the demolition and abatement works.
-All work listed above is found to have been substantially completed.
+Inspection and works shall be approved if: All work listed above is found to have been completed.
 All federal, state, and local code and regulations requirements have been met.
 Work is found to have been performed in accordance with industry, construction, and program standards.
-Homeowner accepts the work.